 Learn more about the side effects of tamoxifen.

-It is important to follow your treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:
+It is important to follow the treatment plan (for medications and other therapies) prescribed by your health care provider in terms of:

-Although the menopausal symptoms related to tamoxifen can be hard to deal with, there are treatments that may ease these side effects.
-If you have side effects, talk to your health care provider about ways to treat them.
+Although the menopausal symptoms from tamoxifen can be hard to deal with, there are things you can do that may ease these side effects.
+Talk with your health care provider about ways to treat them.

 Learn more about the importance of following your breast cancer treatment plan.